sereneiconoclast/game_2d/README.md

     * When not building: Flip (turn 180 degrees).
     * When building: Rise up (ascend to the top of the built block).
   * Left button: Fire a pellet.
 Mouse click determines the direction and speed -- closer to the player means slower speed.
+  * Right button: Grab an entity and drag it around.
+Right-click again to release.
+Grab is affected by snap-to-grid.  *(This will eventually become part of a level-editing mode.)*
-  * Right button: Build a block where you click.  *(This will eventually become part of a level-editing mode.)*
+  * Shifted right button, or B: Build a block where the mouse points.  *(This will eventually become part of a level-editing mode.)*
+  * 1 through 7: Shortcuts for building Dirt, Brick, Cement, Steel, Unlikelium, Titanium, Teleporter.
+* Mousing over an entity displays some basic information about it.  *(This will eventually become part of a level-editing mode.)*
 * A simple menu system is also available.
 Left-click to select.
 Esc returns to the top-level.
 * The menus include a Save feature, which tells the server to save the level's state.
-  * Levels are persisted in ~/.game_2d/<level name> as JSON text.
+  * Levels are persisted in ~/.game_2d/levels/<level name> as JSON text.
   * On subsequent startup with the same name, the level is loaded.
 * The client and server communicate using JSON text.
 This is undoubtedly inefficient, but aids in debugging at this early stage.
 * Every frame is numbered by the server, and is referred to as a 'tick'.
 * Player actions are both executed locally, and sent to the server.
 * If other players are connected, the server sends everyone's actions to everyone else.
+  * This is obviously insecure.
+Validating user data is on my to-do list.
 * Player actions are dated six ticks in the future, to give everyone a chance to get the message early.
 That way everyone can execute the action at the same time.
 * The server broadcasts the complete GameSpace four times a second, just in case a client gets out of sync.
 * The client predicts the server state, but treats its own copy as advisory only -- the server's is definitive.